PMET-public/module-data-install/README.md

 - `bin/magento gxd:datainstall var/import/importdata/MyData`
 Install data from any directory under the Magento root.
 In this case `var/import/importdata/MyData`.
 This does not need to be a Magento module, but only needs to contain the .csv files and media

-- `bin/magento gxd:datainstall MySpace_MyData --fixtures=store1`
+- `bin/magento gxd:datainstall MySpace_MyData --data=store1`
-Use an alternate directory for the .csv files (default is *fixtures*).
-This would allow you to potentally have multiple data sets in the same module *fixtures*,*data*,*store1*, etc.
+Use an alternate directory for the .csv files (default is *data*).
+This would allow you to potentally have multiple data sets in the same module *data*,*data2*,*store1*, etc.

 - `bin/magento gxd:datainstall MySpace_MyData --files=customers.csv,pages.csv`
 Mostly used for testing.
 You can pass a comma delimited list specific files you want loaded rather than loading everything